-We first focus on the case where the social planner solely seeks to maximize aggregate income.
-This corresponds to the case where the direct social value of transfers $\tilde{\lambda}n$ is equal across households and all labor is rationed on the margin to un(der)employed households, who have no marginal disutility of labor.38 We view this second condition as sensible in the context of a severe depression, where underemployment is widespread and not concentrated
+We first focus on the case where the social planner solely seeks to maximize aggregate consumption.
+This corresponds to the case where the direct social value of transfers $\tilde{\lambda}n$ is equal across households and all labor is rationed on the margin to un(der)employed households, who have no marginal disutility of labor.
+We view this second condition as sensible in the context of a severe depression, where underemployment is widespread and not concentrated in particular demographic groups or regions.
+In the empirical case demonstrated above, where the bias and homophily effects are zero for all possible policies, Propositions 2 and 3 imply that, when MPCs out of labor and transfer income are the same, the change in welfare from first-period fiscal policies is given by: